 HOW JEWS AND PROTESTANTS CAME TO REJECT THEM

-Then, later in the century, Jerome (when translating the Vulgate) tried to go the way of Constantine and the Rabbis, and remove the “Apocrypha” from the Bible.
+In the late 4th century AD, Jerome (when translating the Vulgate) tried to go the way of the Rabbis, and remove the “Apocrypha” from the Bible.
 He also attempted to remove the Book of Jude.
-However, this time Pope Damasus himself personally intervened because again, these books were traditionally accepted by everyone since antiquity as Scripture.
+However, this time Pope Damasus himself personally intervened because these books were traditionally accepted by everyone since antiquity as Scripture.

 (Incidentally, many critics of the Apocrypha will eagerly point out Jerome’s skepticism, but always neglect to mention his later change of heart.)

-However, Portestant Christianity continued to accept these books, and they were included in the King James Version (KJV) in 1611.
-Despite passing a law forbidding removing any books from the Bible (good on him!), just a few decades later, dishonest printers realised, “Hey, we can sell just as many Bibles at a lower cost and greater profit if we remove the Apocrypha!”
+However, Protestant Christianity continued to accept these books, and they were included in the King James Version (KJV) in 1611.
+Just a few decades later (after Parliament forbade the reading of the Apocrypha in church), dishonest printers realised, “Hey, we can sell just as many Bibles at a lower cost and greater profit if we remove the Apocrypha!”
 Almost every other Protestant Bible has followed suit.
 (And yes, that’s all real history; the ingloriously winding, broad, crooked and questionable path to Protestantism’s current rejection of the Apocrypha.)

 THE CHURCH FATHERS

 You will sometimes find people claiming that the early pre-Nicean “church fathers” rejected the Apocryphal books as Scripture.
 One outright stated, “The majority of the early church writers rejected these books as being inspired.”